Aelroe/FinalProject_Mushroom/README.md

 | K-Nearest Neighbors    | 100%               | 100%          | Computationally expensive.              |
 | Support Vector Machines| 100%               | 100%          | High accuracy but less interpretable.   |

-Random Forest was chosen as the final model for its perfect accuracy and ability to highlight feature importance.
+Random Forest was chosen for its perfect accuracy and interpretability through feature importance.

 ### Test Set Evaluation

-The final model, Random Forest, achieved 100% accuracy on the test set, confirming its reliability and generalizability.
-This highlights the effectiveness of the model and the preprocessing steps undertaken.
+Random Forest achieved 100% accuracy on the test set, confirming its reliability and generalizability.
+The preprocessing and modeling steps ensured a robust solution.

 ### Submission

-The trained model's predictions were saved in a `submission.csv` file.
-Here is a preview of the predictions:
+Predictions from the Random Forest model were saved in `submission.csv`.
+A preview:

 | Index | Prediction |
 |-------|------------|